-Principal Investigator's should have a full-time faculty or post-doctoral appointment and a doctoral degree in science, research, or health related fields.
-They must be eligible to submit an NIH R01 application or equivalent at his/her institution.
-They should not have other resources adequate for pilot studies in this area.
+Principal Investigator should have a full-time faculty or post-doctoral appointment and a doctoral degree in science, research, or health related fields.
+S/he must be eligible to submit an NIH R01 application or equivalent at his/her institution.
+S/he should not have other resources adequate for pilot studies in this area.

 Letter of Intent